jwidavid/music-tracker/README.md

 - Band list page - List all bands (HOMEPAGE).
 - Album list page - List all albums.

-5_ Include a "HTML select" field that contains all bands and can be used to filter the current list of Albums by Band.
+5_ Include a "HTML select" field that contains all bands and can be used to filter the current list of Albums by Band. **DONE**

 6_ On both list pages, each item listed should contain edit and delete links. **DONE**

-7_ On both list pages, you should be able to sort the columns that are displaying by clicking on the column name.
+7_ On both list pages, you should be able to sort the columns that are displaying by clicking on the column name. **DONE**

 8_ If you click the delete button on an album, the application should delete the album. **DONE**